* China imported 100 mln T of iron ore in January

 The January number was just below the record 102.8 million tonnes that arrived in September.
 It was also up from 91.99 million tonnes that arrived in January last year.

-Analysts had expected iron ore shipments to rebound in January, given that December's imports of 84.14 million tonnes had come in well below estimates.
+Analysts had expected a rebound in iron ore shipments last month, given December's imports of 84.14 million tonnes had come in well below estimates.